 - Expensive management fees

-- High fee on small account balances
+- High fees on small account balances

 - Costly transfers

-- Few portfolio options to choose from
+- There are few portfolio options to choose from

 - No tax-loss harvesting or access to human advisors